This post may contain affiliate links. Please read my disclosure.

 - Simple - there are no injections, spritzing or fancy tools for this recipe.
 Simply add some salt and pepper.
 From there you let the smoker do the work and just reverse sear with some butter at the end.

 - Flavorful - the best thing about this smoked filet mignon, is you get that tender and light texture of meat, but with the additional smoked flavor.
+The perfect side dish is smoked baked potatoes as it complements the smoky flavor.

 - Fail proof - by using a thermometer to cook to your preferred temperature and then reverse searing, you get the amount of doneness you like.